fanatique/simpla/README.md

 Simpla supports:

 - Writing Blog Posts and Static Pages using Markdown.
-- It generates index pages for blog posts and tags.
+- It generates index pages for blog posts and tags and you can decide whether the start page should be a Page or an index with your latest Posts
 - It also generates an RSS Feed (because we ❤️  independent publications)!
-- Pages can be added to menus, which are declared in the templates.
+- Last but not least you can define menus, which are declared in the templates.
 That allows to have a main menu and a footer menu.

 _Everything else is up to you!_